Corgarashu - stock.adobe.com

-“That account should have been treated with much less weight,” Ryder told the court.
+“That account should have been treated with much less weight,” a defence barrister told the court.

 “It is one thing for the National Crime Agency to proceed on tenuous information.
-It is another for it not to tell the judicial commissioner,” said Ryder.
+It is another for it not to tell the judicial commissioner,” he said.

 “They deliberately did not take steps to resolve the tenuous nature of that information.
 That was a deliberate decision,” he said.
 “That was a serious error”.

-The judicial commissioner could have been told about the NCA’s account of the intercept technique obtained by Sweeting, said Ryder.
+The judicial commissioner could have been told about the NCA’s account of the intercept technique obtained by Sweeting, he said.